Felix Bast

-Felix Bast (born Vadakke Madam Sreejith Nambissan, വടക്കേ മാഡം ശ്രീജിത്ത് നമ്പീശൻ) is an Indian phycologist, author and public educator based at the Central University of Punjab.
-He has discovered seven new species of plants from India and Antarctica.
+Felix Bast, born as V. M. Sreejith Nambissan (വടക്കേ മഠം ശ്രീജിത്ത് നമ്പീശൻ), is an Indian phycologist, author, and public educator based at the Central University of Punjab.
+He is the member of the high-profile advisory council of International Science Council, Paris, and has discovered seven new species of plants from India and Antarctica.

 Early life and education

-Felix Bast was born in Payyannur, Kerala, India, as Vadakke Madam Sreejith Nambissan, to a Malayali Brahmin Nambissan family.
+Felix Bast was born in Payyannur, Kerala, India, to the Vadakke Madam house, a Malayali Brahmin family.
+He was born with the name Sreejith Vadakke Madam Nambissan and because of an inspiration from philosopher Voltaire, changed it to Felix Bast in 2003.
 He attended government Boys' High School in Payyannur.
-Subsequently, he completed BSc in Microbiology from Kannur University with the university first rank and MSc in Biotechnology with First Class from the University of Madras Guindy Campus.
+Subsequently, he completed BSc in microbiology from Kannur University with the university first rank and MSc in biotechnology with First Class from the University of Madras Guindy Campus.
 Bast was associated with the Department of Chemical Engineering, Indian Institute of Technology, Bombay as a PhD student and CSIR-JRF.
 In 2005 he left IIT Bombay to accept the Japanese Government Doctoral Scholarship (MEXT) and completed PhD in Marine Biology from Kochi University, Shikoku, Japan.
 Other institutes where he took training include Friday Harbor Laboratories (University of Washington, USA) and Marine Biological Association of UK laboratories, Plymouth, UK.

 Career and research

-Bast is a professor at the Central University of Punjab, India.
-He also served as expedition scientist for Indian Antarctic Mission 2016-17 and conducted research at Bharati Station and Maitri Station, Antarctica.
+Felix Bast is a full professor at the Central University of Punjab, India.
+He also served as an expedition scientist for Indian Antarctic Mission 2016-17 and conducted research at Bharati Station and Maitri Station, Antarctica.
 Bast authored popular science book Voyage to Antarctica detailing his experiences as part of the Indian Antarctic Mission.
-He served as a guest scientist at Leibniz Centre for Tropical Marine Research, Bremen, Germany in 2018-19.
+He served as a guest scientist at Leibniz Centre for Tropical Marine Research, Bremen, Germany in 2018–19.
 Bast is a renowned algal taxonomist having discovered several new species from India and Antarctica.
 Species that he and his research team discovered include: